Lisp-Stat/documentation/content/en/about/_index.md

 and meta-object protocol
 ([MOP](https://en.wikipedia.org/wiki/Metaobject#Metaobject_protocol)).

-Lisp-Stat is fully functional today, and most of the XLISP-STAT libraries can be ported with the aid of a compatibility package (XLS).
+Lisp-Stat is functional today, and most of the XLISP-STAT libraries can be ported with the aid of a compatibility package (XLS).
 This gives Lisp-Stat a leg up on ecosystem development.
 Though not as complete as CRAN, there is enough here to get useful work done.

 ### Data-Frame

 Lisp-Stat includes a column-oriented data-frame.
-I/O methods are provided for delimited data files and JSON formats.
-Data may be loaded from the network or local disk.
+Data may be loaded from the network, local disk or a relational database.

 ### Notebooks